 - The screw should be no less than 1/4" from the edge of the drywall.
 If it is less, you run the risk of crushing the edge of the drywall.
 Reposition the screw if this is the case.

 - The sharp tip should stick firmly into drywall and make the screw stay in place.

 Turn Screw into the Drywall

 Continue to 4 of 4 below.

 - Ease slowly on the trigger of your variable speed cordless drill.
 Start with as slow a speed as you can manage.
-This is why I say you need a variable speed drill.
-One-speed drills start too fast.
+This is why you need a variable speed drill—a one-speed drills start too fast.